sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

 ### External

+- Customer Communications
   - Announce version and patch updates to customers, if an issue or feature request a customer has reported is included in an upgrade or patch make sure they know!
+  - Think about relevant tips & tricks that would be helpful to share out to increase usage and value.

 ## Quarterly

 ### Internal

+- Account Success PLanning
-- Review accounts with your manager, this can be done ad-hoc weekly/monthly but make sure that you are maintaining visability into all of your accounts with your manager.
+  - Review accounts with your manager; this can be done ad-hoc weekly/monthly but make sure that you are maintaining visability into all of your accounts with your manager.

 ### External